genomicsengland/vcf-dedup/README.md

 2. Other criteria are used when there is a collision in filtering status (i.e.: two or more non filtered variants or all filtered variants).
 This is set with `--selection-method`
     * Highest allele frequency (i.e.: ratio of supporting reads for the variant call)
     * Highest variant calling quality.
+    * Greater number of allele calls

 The output VCF should not contain any duplicate.

 ## Assumptions

 * Multi-allelic variants are not supported
-* VCF must be sorted
+* VCF must be sorted by chromosome, position, reference and alternate bases (beware that some tools do not take into account reference and alternate bases for sorting).
+Otherwise, use the `--sort` option and the input file will be sorted before deduplicating.

 ## Using the VCF dedupper